Teoroo-CMC/Batt-SLM-Redox-CPI/README.md

 │   │   └── Features-NoF-predictions.csv    # The prediction results on mols without F atoms
 │   ├── RandomTest/
 │   │   ├── final.txt                       # The final evaluation results of CPI
-│   │   ├── result-*.txt                    # The results of CPI at a given spliting
+│   │   ├── result-*.txt                    # The evaluation results of CPI at a given seed
-│   │   ├── train_*_results.csv             # The training results at a given spliting
+│   │   ├── train_*_results.csv             # The training results at a given seed
-│   │   └── valid_*_results.csv             # The validation results at a given spliting
+│   │   └── valid_*_results.csv             # The validation results at a given seed
 │   ├── ExternalTest/
 │   │   ├── results.txt                     # The external test results of CPI
 │   │   ├── external_set.csv                # The new collected WSE and CDE